Funerals held for 9 victims of Russian school attack

 Most of the proposed measures to tighten gun control — such as raising the minimum age for gun possession, more frequent medical checks for obtaining or renewing a gun permit, and stricter punishments for gun violations — were never implemented.

+In particular, a suggestion that people who have a license for firearms notify the authorities about their travel raised an outcry and was quietly scrapped, along with a proposal to raise the minimal age for gun ownership from 18 to 21.

-Moreover, legislative changes are in the works to ease some regulations.
-A bill lowering the minimum age for possessing hunting weapons from 18 to 16 successfully passed the first reading in Russia's lower parliament chamber last year.
+Moreover, legislative changes have been in the works to ease some regulations.
+A bill lowering the minimum age for possessing hunting weapons from 18 to 16 successfully passed the first reading in the lower parliament chamber last year.

 On Wednesday, State Duma lawmakers supported a bill banning people with multiple criminal convictions and those caught for drunken driving from obtaining gun permits.
 It is unclear, however, how the measure would have prevented the Kazan shooting, since there was no indication the suspect had a criminal record.